supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

   - Task 3: Create a Reseller view using Visual Query

-  - Task 4: Create a Sales view using Visual query
+  - Task 4: Create a Sales view using a Visual query

-  - Task 5: Create a Product view using Visual query
+  - Task 5: Create a Product view using a Visual query

 - References